-Virtually all efforts to improve health and safety involve communication.
-Often, communication efforts addressing health and safety have minimal results and sometimes have even made the problem(s) worse.
-It is very important to ground communication efforts in strong research and to recognize that even conversations are critical communication opportunities.
+All efforts to improve health and safety involve communication.
+Often, well-intentioned communication efforts addressing health and safety have minimal results and sometimes have even caused harm.
+We use communication to grow shared purpose and understanding, to raise concern and hope, and to motivate action.